Types of manorial record

 Custumal of the manor of Bolsover (Pl E12/10/1/7/5) with detail below

 An extent was a description and valuation of all the items on the manor.
 The valuation was essentially the amount which could be got for the item if it were leased out.
 It was usually written in a set order, beginning with the manor house and its gardens and grounds, then moving on to mills, then to the demesne land (divided into sections for arable, meadow, pasture and woods) then setting out details of tenants' rents and services, and concluding with the total value of the manor.
-Extents were normally earlier in date than rentals, reflecting the movement away from demesne lands being worked by the lords of the manor themselves, to being leased out for rents.
+Extents were normally earlier in date than rentals, reflecting the movement away from demesne lands being worked by the lords or ladies of the manor themselves, to being leased out for rents.

 Extent of the manor of Arnold (Mi 5/169/1/92) with detail below

-From the sixteenth century onwards, some manorial lords began to employ surveyors and cartographers to make maps of their lands.
+From the sixteenth century onwards, some manorial lords and ladies began to employ surveyors and cartographers to make maps of their lands.
 Such maps would provide details of the boundaries of the manor and might include information on adjoining manors and parishes.
 Of course, topographical features would also be marked on the maps and different types of land could well be identified.
 As time went on, maps were much more likely to have been properly measured and drawn to scale.

 Map of the manor of Upper and Nether Locko (Dr 4 P2) with detail below